TTTTMMMM/chairLocations/README.md

 ### extendedExtendedFatChairObject

-<span style="font-family: 'Verdana';">The extendedExtendedFat's properties are spread of the fatChairObj + calculated values for the additionalHeaders + the entered values of where the chair is deployed (STATE, BEACH, RENTALAGENT):
+<span style="font-family: 'Verdana';">The extendedExtendedFat's (eEFO) properties are spread of the fatChairObj + calculated values for the additionalHeaders + the entered values of where the chair is deployed (STATE, BEACH, RENTALAGENT):

 ```
          this.extendedFatArray.forEach((x) => {